I am stunned when a church applies the best practices in church finances and sees a 400% increase in an area of their income.

 Naked I came from my mother’s womb and naked I will depart Job 1:21

-As leaders in Christ’s church, we will give an account for not only the stewardship of our own private resources but of those that moved through our church.
+As leaders in Christ’s church, we will give an account for not only the stewardship of our private resources but also of those who moved through our church.

 Giving and Thank You Web Pages Templates